Astram Line

-Hiroshima New Transit Line 1 (広島新交通1号線, Hiroshima Shin Kōtsū 1-gō-sen), also known as the Astram Line (アストラムライン, Asutoramurain), is a manually driven people mover operated by Hiroshima Rapid Transit in Hiroshima, Japan.
+Hiroshima New Transit Line 1 (広島新交通1号線, Hiroshima Shin Kōtsū 1-gō-sen), also known as the Astram Line (アストラムライン, Asutoramurain), is a manually operated, rubber-tyred people mover operated by Hiroshima Rapid Transit in Hiroshima, Japan.
 Astram opened on August 20, 1994, for the 1994 Asian Games in Hiroshima.
 The line connects central Hiroshima and Hiroshima Big Arch, which was the main stadium of the Asian Games.

-On March 14, 2015, a new station, Shin-Hakushima, opened to create a second connection between the Astram Line and the JR lines.
+On March 14, 2015 Shin-Hakushima Station opened to create a second connection between the Astram Line and the JR lines.

 History

 Plans to build a new transit system linking the city centre of Hiroshima with the suburban area to the northwest were first proposed in July 1977.

 The third-sector railway company Hiroshima Rapid Transit was founded in 1987, funded primarily by the city of Hiroshima.
 Groundbreaking for the rapid transit line project began on February 28, 1989, and construction would continue over a five-year period.
 However, on March 14, 1991, 14 people were killed when a girder collapsed on a section of the line's elevated viaduct near the station's construction site.
 The line opened for revenue service on August 20, 1994.
+Because the line operates underground, train staff would need to be onboard to guide passengers to safety, the line was made manually operated.

 When the line originally opened in 1994, it had 21 stations, of which provided the line's only transfer with a JR West line (the Kabe Line).
 On March 14, 2015, opened as an infill station between Hakushima and Jōhoku in order to provide a transfer point with the Sanyo Main Line.

 In January 2025, the line announced fare increases of up to ¥30 per ride.
 This is the first fare increase (except for the addition of sales tax as sales tax laws changed) in the over 30 years since the line opened in 1994.
 These fare increases will take effect from October 2025.